wmde/wikibase-release-pipeline/development/images/wikibase/README.md

     - If `/config/LocalSettings.php` is missing, the image runs MediaWiki setup using the current image and environment.

 - **Job runner**
     MediaWiki/Wikibase depends on [background jobs](https://www.mediawiki.org/wiki/Manual:Job_queue), which can run during HTTP requests or through a dedicated runner.
 The image's default configuration requires an external job runner.
-Run a second container from this image with its command set to `/jobrunner-entrypoint.sh`, and share the same configuration volume with it.
+Run a second container from this image with its command set to `jobrunner`, and share the same configuration volume with it.

 ### 2) Set the environment variables